CarelessZebra/GF2/README.md

 Maintenance internationalisation
 LANG=es
-I think this only works on Linux, on windows it seems like wx.DEFAULT_LANGUAGE gets the system language directly without looking at the environment variables.
+I think this only works on Linux, on windows it seems like wx.LANGUAGE_DEFAULT gets the system language directly without looking at the environment variables.